Ghana’s recycled glass beads are well-known around the world and their making dates back many centuries.

 They take their colour from the bottle or other glass material used.
 Sometimes though, when the desired colours aren’t available in the usual way, the craftsmen will grind down imported glass beads to achieve what they really want.

-In the glass bead-making industry the teal blue and pink beads above are known as "packet beads", based the kind of packaging the raw material comes in.
+In the glass bead-making industry the petrol blue and pink beads above are known as “packet beads”, based the kind of packaging the raw material comes in.

 This type of bead can be one plain colour or multiple colours.